googlearchive/quiver/CONTRIBUTING.md

      (see above) before sending your pull request.
 It's quick, we promise!
    * Have test cases for your changes and ensure that the existing ones pass in checked mode.
-   * Run your changes through `dartformat`.
+   * Run your changes through `dartfmt`.
 Follow the installation instructions in the [dart_style](https://github.com/dart-lang/dart_style) README for more info.
    * Squash your commits into a single commit with a good description.
 You can